Hemanth8104/deeptrack-trajectory-prediction/README.md

 --------------------------------------------------------------------------------
 5. Results
 --------------------------------------------------------------------------------
-After training, you can visualize training and test MSE loss values over epochs.
+While training, you can visualize training and test MSE loss values over epochs, output is predicted position after one time frame.

 --------------------------------------------------------------------------------
 6. References